OUR MISSION STATEMENT

 PARENTS/CARERS AS PARTNERS

 It is vital that communication between all professionals and child’s parent is strong so that a clear picture is gained of the child’s learning and development.
 Children learn best when there are strong links between home and school, and the importance of parental involvement is recognised, valued and developed.
 Parents at Manor Green are included in their child’s learning journey through the opportunity to contribute ‘wow’ moments in their child’s learning book.
-Parents are also able to view their child’s learning journal on request.
-The class teachers share a weekly update via the Evidence for Learning app of a few examples of the children’s learning with parents.
+Parents are also able to view their child’s learning journal through the Evidence for Learning app; teachers parent share at least once weekly.

 Parent consultation meetings are held in the Autumn, Spring and Summer term, in which parents/carers are invited to discuss their child’s ongoing progress.
 Every year each child has an annual review.
 This is a review of the Early Health and Education Care plan (EHCP).
 A report is written by the class teacher, this is sent home, and then parents are invited to an annual review meeting to discuss this further with the Head teacher and class teacher.